 - Intake Manifolds and Exhaust

-How an Extended Powertrain Warranty Works
+How Does an Extended Powertrain Warranty Work?

 When a car owner purchases an extended powertrain warranty, they expect their car to be covered in the event that a malfunction or mechanical failure occurs.
 Particular coverage plans tend to offer coverage for specific things.

 This is why it is extremely important that you know exactly what is and is not covered in order to avoid any potential problems and hassles when repairs have to be made.

 If you have a vehicle service contract from Endurance, you can take your car to any repair facility of your choice as long as the facility has ASE-certification.

 Before making the repairs, the auto repair facility will contact Endurance in order to report that a claim needs to be filed before repairs are made.